Optimal Change Point Detection and Localization in Sparse Dynamic Networks: Consistent localization

-Below we characterize the conditions under which consistent estimation of the change point locations for the model described in \Cref{assume:model} is feasible.
-Specifically, we derive a phase transition in the space of the model parameters that separates parameter scalings for which there exists some algorithm with vanishing localization rate is possible from the ones for which no estimator is consistent.
+In this section we study the conditions under which consistent estimation of the change point locations for the model described in \Cref{assume:model} is feasible.
+Specifically, we derive a phase transition in the space of the model parameters that separates parameter scalings for which there exists some algorithm with a vanishing localization rate from the ones for which no estimator is consistent.
+To be precise, when we say that consistent localization is impossible for a given scaling, we mean it in a minimax sense that there exists {\it some} change point model satisfying \Cref{assume:model} for which no estimator of the change points is consistent.